switchensemble/switchensemble.github.io/_posts/concerts-2023/2023-02-09-Pluta-Tectonics-premiere.md

 ---

 [Switch~ Ensemble] performs a new commission from Sam Pluta, recent commissions from Victoria Cheah and Zachary James Watkins, and a performance of Julius Eastman's Buddha.

+Sam Pluta's commission has been made possible by the Chamber Music America Classical Commissioning Program, with generous funding provided by The Andrew W. Mellon Foundation.